IBMStreams/streamsx.inet/tests/FrameworkTests/README.md

 **Note:** The FtpTest requires an running ssh daemon at the ftp server host.

+To check the ssh deamon and to start the sftp-server use:
+    sudo service sshd status
+    sudo service sshd start

 ### HTTP Test Server
 In the standard environment the http-test server is started automatically from the test script.